New Zealand Air Training Corps: Cadet and Non-Commissioned Officer Ranks

-However, whilst not all cadets become NCOs, all get the chance to train and progress through the different levels of training, Basic 1, Basic 2, Proficiency, and Advanced levels, by demonstrating knowledge and skills in subjects including cadet forces knowledge, general service knowledge, leadership, firearms safety, and aviation.
+Whilst not all cadets become NCOs, all get the chance to train and progress through the different levels of training, Basic 1, Basic 2, Proficiency, and Advanced, by demonstrating knowledge and skills in subjects including cadet forces knowledge, general service knowledge, leadership, firearms safety, and aviation.

-As of early 2007, the Chief of Air Staff has accepted the introduction of the rank of Leading Air Cadet (LACDT).
+In early 2007, the Chief of Air Staff accepted the introduction of the rank of Leading Air Cadet (LACDT).
 This is not regarded as an NCO rank but will be awarded to those cadets showing obvious leadership skills or to give seniority to long-serving or older cadets who may not otherwise have been given a chance to go on a junior NCO course.
-This is the Air Training Corps equivalent to the NZCC Lance Corporal and Sea Cadet Corps' Able Cadet.
+This is the ATC equivalent to the NZCC Lance Corporal and Sea Cadet Corps' Able Cadet.

 Commissioned Officer Ranks

-Air Training Corps Officers also follow RNZAF Ranks, and are.
+Air Training Corps Officers also follow RNZAF Ranks:

-While New Zealand Cadet Forces Officers hold commissions on behalf the New Zealand Parliament, via the Minister of Defence.
-They are not entitled to be saluted by New Zealand Defence Force personnel.
-Due to the rank emblems being identical other than the "New Zealand" and "Cadet Forces" identifier, occasionally Cadet Force Officers are saluted by NZDF personnel, if this happens Cadet Force Officers are encouraged to return the salute to be polite.
+While New Zealand Cadet Forces Officers hold commissions on behalf the New Zealand Parliament, via the Minister of Defence, they are not entitled to be saluted by New Zealand Defence Force personnel.
+Due to the rank emblems being identical other than the "New Zealand" and "Cadet Forces" identifiers, occasionally Cadet Force Officers are saluted by NZDF personnel.
+If this happens, Cadet Force Officers are encouraged to return the salute to be polite.

 New Zealand Cadet Force Officers do not hold precedence of rank over NZDF personnel e.g. a Cadet Force Squadron leader has no authority to issue orders to a NZDF Pilot Officer or Non-Commissioned Officer.

 New Zealand Cadet Force Officers continue to undergo training throughout their career, following the yet to be released NZCF 170O.

 Membership

 Cadet members

-Interested personnel can join between the ages of 13 to 15 (or if attending the first year of high school) and can stay on without being promoted to the age of 18.
+Interested personnel can join between the ages of 13 and 15 (or if attending the first year of high school) and can stay on without being promoted to the age of 18.
 Senior Non-Commissioned Officers may serve until their 20th birthday.

 Other than black lace up shoes, all uniform is provided upon enrolment into a unit and completion of a training camp where wearing of the uniform is taught.
-Bonds are sometimes held to ensure that they are returned.
+Bonds are sometimes held to ensure uniforms are returned.